uglasmeyer/ocean/README.md

 By default the generated makefile system will create the binary files in HOME/OceanDev.
 The source code is aimed to update an existing runtime, that might contain customizations.
 For this reason make sure you have installed the binary distribution first and after this, you can overwrite the lib and bin files there, with the compiled files from the source code.

-Check also the correctness of include dirctory Qt6.
-Especially in case of a porting.
+Check also the correctness of the QTVERSION
 Enter the command:

 - cmake CMakeLists.txt

-if this was successful, enter the command:

 - make

+(setting is optional)
+- export OCEANSRC=<location of the source code> eg. $HOME/git/Ocean/

 Please don't heasitate to contact me by e-mail Ulrich.Glasmeyer@web.de for support.